 Why conduct an employee onboarding survey?

-Organizations that conduct employee onboarding surveys effectively and plan their future course of action accordingly, are able to boost employee productivity, employee performance, employee retention and employee engagement of new hires.
 Employee onboarding is a critical aspect on an employee’s career-cycle.
 It sets the foundation for how successfully do the new hires get accustomed to your organizational culture and feel like a part of it.
-A well conducted employee onboarding survey will get you valuable insights on how well your recruitment process is working, and at the same will also make employees feel that they are being heard by their management.
+To create such an environment that makes their first day memorable, factoHR and many other identical solutions encourage giving a paperless and engaging onboarding experience to the newly hired employee.
+Further, a well conducted employee onboarding survey will get you valuable insights on how well your recruitment process is working, and at the same will also make employees feel that they are being heard by their management.